So if everyone says Immutability is good, that means mutating objects is bad, right?

 This rather confusing claim simply means that the latest values assigned to a state object (defined by a single user operating within their browser) become predictable.
 Which is really no progress at all.
 Because you could have used a plain old mutated variable to track your state and you’d know you’re dealing with the latest information whenever you access it, and this will work with anything but React/Redux.

 Why?
 Because React is special.. and component state is managed via a chain of events that you have no control over and rely on you remembering not to mutate state directly.
-I’d rather see that as a shortcoming and a reason not to use React, rather than to use immutability everywhere.
+This has been handled amazingly from a PR perspective, as the React hype has turned a shortcoming into a sexy fashion.
+Fashion aside, I’d rather see immutability for what it is, ie a tool to plug a gap when your choice of framework does not handle state intuitively.

 3) Race conditions are categorically bad.